Quantum Cosmology: Why quantum cosmology?

 After the advent of the inflationary-universe scenario around 1980, it was also of interest to study the role of inflation in quantum cosmology.
 A particular issue was the question whether it makes sense to ask for the `probability' of inflation and, if it does, to select the boundary condition from which inflation occurs most likely \cite{oup,barvin}.
 Other issues concern the emergence of classical properties through decoherence, the arrow of time, and the origin of structure formation, some of which will be discussed below.
 Quantum cosmology was not only discussed for models arising from the quantization of general relativity, but also for more general situations such as string cosmology \cite{string} or supersymmetry (SUSY) cosmology \cite{moniz}.

-More recently, Martin Bojowald has introduced quantum cosmology into the framework of loop quantum gravity.
-A major new feature here is the occurrence of a difference (instead of a differential) equation for the wave function of the universe.
+The situation is different in loop quantum cosmology \cite{bojowald-book}.
+A major new feature there is the occurrence of a difference (instead of a differential) equation for the wave function of the universe.
 This can lead to important results such as singularity avoidance and the presence of a repulsive contribution to the gravitational interaction that may be responsible for the occurrence of inflation.
-Loop quantum cosmology is discussed in the accompanying contribution by Ashtekar and Bojowald \cite{AB}.

-In the following, we shall first introduce the general framework of canonical quantum gravity and then apply it to quantum cosmology.
+In the following, we shall first introduce the general framework of canonical quantum gravity and shall then apply it to quantum cosmology.